TinuCH1976/link-library/readme.txt

 For legacy users of Link Library (pre-1.0), it is still possible to call the back-end functions of the plugin from PHP code to display the contents of your library directly from a page template.

 The main differences are that the function names have been changed to reflect the plugin name.
 However, the parameters are compatible with the previous function, with a few additions having been made.
 Also, it is important to note that the function does not output the Link Library content by themselves as they did.
 You now need to print the return value of these functions, which can be simply done with the echo command.
+Finally, it is possible to call these PHP functions with a single argument ('AdminSettings') so that the settings used in the Admin section are used.

 Here would be the installation procedure: